Pet Vaccinations in West Windsor, NJ

 Distemper is a life-threatening disease that causes diarrhea, pneumonia, seizures, and vomiting.

 Heartworm is a life-threatening parasite contracted through mosquito bites.
 These parasitic worms reside in the lungs and if left untreated, spread to the heart.
 Early symptoms include coughing and exhaustion, especially when exercising.
 Rarely, the worms get lost within the host and spread to other parts of the body, causing blindness, neurologic signs, or seizures.
-Without treatment, heartworms build up in the lungs and heart, eventually resulting in congestive heart failure.
+Without treatment, heartworms live in the lungs and heart, eventually resulting in congestive heart failure.

 Leptospirosis is a a life-threatening disease that causes severe liver and kidney damage and may cause hemorrhaging within the lungs.
 Symptoms include loss of appetite, yellowed eyes (jaundice), vomiting, lethargy, and urine that is dark brown in color.
+This illness is zoonotic, meaning it can be spread to humans through contact with infected urine.

 Parainfluenza and Bordetella are both illnesses that are highly contagious and cause kennel cough.
 While it is generally not life-threatening, symptoms include a non-stop runny nose and excessive coughing.